Site info

 ··· SOURCES

-Sources I use to find music: preferably relatively old-fashioned, human curated ones.
+Common sources for finding music: preferably relatively old-fashioned, human curated ones.
 Internet radio, Mixcloud streams, music podcasts, discussion boards, reviews, homemade playlists on streaming services, etc.

 ··· SOCIALS/STREAMING SERVICES